seqeralabs/seqera-kit/README.md

 You can find the full list of options by running `tw -h`.

 The Seqera Platform CLI expects to connect to a Seqera Platform instance that is secured by a TLS certificate.
-If your Seqera Platform instance does not present a certificate, you will need to qualify and run your `tw` commands with the `--insecure` flag.
+If your Seqera Platform Enterprise instance does not present a certificate, you will need to qualify and run your `tw` commands with the `--insecure` flag.

 To use `tw` specific CLI options such as `--insecure`, use the `--cli=` flag, followed by the options you would like to use enclosed in double quotes.